-(If you have not already done so, I suggest you read the three part “What is Lean” series at the beginning of this blog).
+(If you have not already done so, I suggest you read the three part “What is Lean” series at the beginning of this website).

 Here is the basic TPS House once again.
 Familiarize yourself with the various components of the roof, pillars, floor and base.
 I think we will discover that these various components fit very well within a river system model.

 Well, to start off, you have to admit that a river system is driven by a “pull system” – the pull of the gravitational field on the mass of the river water.
 And this pull, of course, will result in a “continuous flow” of water all along the river path.
 These two components of the JIT pillar fit very nicely within our river model.

 And this “continuous flow” will sustain itself – unless “abnormalities” in the river path disrupt that flow.
 And this flow disruption would be very visible within the river structure – i.e., jidoka.
 And these “abnormalities” would constitute some form of muri and/or mura (muda/waste) which must be eliminated to restore “continuous flow” – i.e., kaizen.
 So the jidoka and kaizen components are important to the maintenance of a healthy river system.

 It is probably important to stop here for a moment and reflect on the relationship between the “pull system” and “continuous flow”.
 Which comes first?
 Which is most important?
 There is frequently a lot of confusion around this point when trying to implement a Lean system.